Melissa Herwitt / E! Illustration

 a.
 Daily workouts, cutting out carbs, spray tan, rigorous skin care, maybe a little Botox or laser-hair removal

 b.
-Green juice, yoga, aromatherapy—anything to settle these nerves!
+Green juice, yoga, listening to Beyoncé

 d.
-Putting on a dress
+Falling in love and putting on a dress

 5. The first photos of your wedding will be revealed: